I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Getting Stuck at the Top of The Spider

-At the peak of the day, the pool is the place to be.
-It’s a good way to cool off for a few hours.
+At the peak of the day, it's time to go to the pool.
 The pool area features several slides that lead right into the main pool along with others found in the outskirts of the pool area which feature a giant Soak Zone bucket, Hydro Racers, and Rafter's Run.

 One of the best places to eat in the park is Ricky Raccoon’s-Grill Side in Raccoon Lagoon.
 They grill giant burgers that you can smell from the entrance.
 They have barbecue-quality burgers that are worth the wait.